arshpunia/shark-chain/README.md

 ## Analyze performance ##

-To conduct an analysis of your daily performance, including your completion ratios and time metrics:
+To conduct an analysis of your daily performance, including your completion ratios and time metrics (For details on what is tracked, look [here](#metrics)):
 `python SharkMetrics.py -r`

+In addition to the text-based output, one graph is also shown.
+It displays the trend of your completion ratios throughout the week, a quick, helpful indicator of your performance.

 ## Query performance statistics ##